redwoodjs/redwood/docs/docs/tutorial/intermission.md

 git clone https://github.com/redwoodjs/redwood-tutorial
 cd redwood-tutorial
 yarn install
-yarn rw prisma migrate dev
-yarn rw dev
+echo "SESSION_SECRET=$(yarn --silent rw g secret --raw)" >> .env yarn rw prisma migrate dev yarn rw dev
 ```

-That'll check out the repo, install all the dependencies, create your local database (SQLite) and fill it with a few blog posts, and finally start up the dev server.
+That'll check out the repo, install all the dependencies, generate a `SESSION_SECRET` environment variable for you in `.env`, create your local database (SQLite) and fill it with a few blog posts, and finally start up the dev server.

 Your browser should open to a fresh new blog app: